Chinese idol: Government regulations

 On September 2, 2021, China's National Radio and Television Administration cracked down on idol reality TV, going as far as to ban idol competition shows after multiple fandom controversies surrounding the massively popular idol talent show Youth With You 3, which was taken off air in May 2021.

 As part of the Chinese government's wider crackdown on the technology and entertainment sectors, the National Radio and Television Administration included in an eight-point plan that "sissy idols," effeminate men, "overly entertaining" things are to be prohibited.
 The entertainment sector is to promote traditional and socialist culture, and establish "correct beauty standards".
 The Communist Party's propaganda department accused the entertainment industry of negatively influencing youth and polluting society.
 The Cyberspace Administration of China also called for an end to toxic celebrity fandom culture, with a 10-point plan which addresses stopping the spread of "harmful" information, gossip, and scandal within fan groups.
 The government has also prohibited the publication of celebrity ranking lists and the practice of charging fans to vote in celebrity reality competition shows.

 Fan cultural practices

 As elsewhere in East Asia, it is common for Chinese fans to refer to male idols as "brother", connoting familiarity, love, and respect.'

+Sina Weibo is a major platform for Chinese fans to develop their sub-culture communities and engage in their fandom.

+Fans of idols engage in various practices to improve their idols' visibility.
 The term "chart-beating" describes various practices through which fans promote their idols.
 Chart-beating practices include voting on online rankings to enhance an artist's visibility or purchasing digital content to increase their sales.
+Fans manage comments about their idols, collectively making and 'liking' positive comments to push negative ones down in visibility.
+Fans engage in fanhei (anti-criticism) to defend their idols from criticism, often through coordinated efforts including sales-data driven consumption.
+Online fan communities also organize teams to oppose anti-fans, mobilizing members members to collectively report social media posts deemed detrimental to their idol.

+In the broader Chinese public, idol fandom culture has a generally negative reputation.
+The phrase "fandom mindset" is frequently used in online discourses to criticize fans as "irrational" or "crazy".
+"Identifying fan domicile" (jianfenji) is an expression referring to non-fan's online practice of trying to identify whether someone is part of a relevant fandom before deeming them credible in online discourses.